 You will write a summary paper on your seminar topic that is not more than five pages in length (1.5 line spacing; roughly 1500 words).
-The paper should review material you have collected for that topic, plus incorporate some viewpoints or consensus from the seminar itself.
+The paper should review and synthesize material you have collected for that topic along with your own insight and any gained from your seminar.

 While this is a short paper, it should still have a formal style beginning with an abstract and ending with a concluding section.
-Tables, figures, and the reference list (which will probably be short) are not included in the five page limit.
+Tables, figures, and the reference list (which will probably be short) are not included in the five-page limit.